Srekel/the-debuginator/README.md

 Sure.
 This is my first public single-header C library.
 I'm limited to working on Windows 10 and currently only have VS2017 set up.
 Any helpful comments or PRs appreciated.

+Even though I think The Debuginator has most of the features I envision for it, have probably missed something, so I would love feature requests!

 ## License

 Similarly to STB's single header libraries: The Debuginator and other source files in this repository are in the public domain.
 You can do anything you want with them.
 You have no legal obligation to do anything else, although I appreciate attribution.